 For non-CPI model systems, or, for those older CPI models that enterprise drivers fall out of support from the vendor, we will attempt to create driver packages for the HBA & NIC (disk controller and network interface), but this is “reasonable effort”.
 If our efforts fail, then it will be the departmental admin’s responsibility to install Windows from Windows media, or accept the version of Windows preloaded on the system.
 To domain join a Windows system, it must have either Windows Professional, Enterprise, or Education editions.
 Windows Home edition cannot be domain joined.

 If the system is not on CPI list, long term management may be possible, but problematic.
+We probably will not support custom driver sets outside the CPI lists.

 There are some number of software collections that have zero systems assigned to it that appear to be abandoned.
 To reduce the total time it takes to evaluate device collection membership, any device collection that has zero members and has not had a membership change (a device added or removed from the collection) in the last six months is considered unused and will be deleted.
 Any associated Active Directory groups that are used to populate the device collection’s membership will also be deleted.